-Figure 4: Model predictions over the $\text{Si}x O{1-x}$ system.
-The x axis is the fractional amount of silicon.
+Figure 4: Model predictions over the Si_xO{1-x} system using a model trained on the aflow___Egap data.
+The x axis is the fractional amount of Si.
 The y axis shows the predicted band gap value at a given composition.
-The blue and red lines are the individual element contributions to the prediction.
+The blue and red lines are the individual element contributions to the prediction, as predicted by CrabNet.
 The gray shading represents the aleatoric uncertainty for each prediction.
-Data from the validation set are shown as X's.
-We highlight, in red, the incorrectly reported ground truth value of SiO_2 from the OQMD dataset.